-The testing point (switching and interregister signalling) is an element within the general maintenance organization for the international automatic and semiautomatic service at each international centre.
-It carries out tests concerned with switching and interregister signalling functions associated with international circuits.
-This should include tests associated with common channel signalling systems.
+The testing point (switching and interregister signalling) is an element within the general maintenance organization for the international automatic and semi-automatic service at each international centre.
+It carries out tests concerned with switching and interregister signalling functions associated with international circuits, whether provided by wholly analogue transmission and switching systems or by a mixture of analogue and digital systems1).